flumeapp/help.flumeapp.com/views/profile/privateprofiles.md

 Private profiles allow you to manage who can see your posts.
 You do not need a private profile in order to manage who can message you, as all messages from users you do not follow appear as [message requests.](/views/conversations.md#message-requests)

+Conversely, private profiles that you do not follow will not display any information except for the name, biography, avatar and follower/following counts.
+It is not possible to view the followers/following of a private account you do not follow.

 ------

 ## Following a Private Profile